-Think of this spicy parsley pesto as a simplified version of chimichurri with fresh jalapeños added.
-Versatile and FULL of flavor, use parsley pesto as a sauce for veggies and pasta, a spread for sandwiches and burgers, and as a salad dressing.
+Think of this vegan parsley pesto as a simplified version of chimichurri with fresh jalapeños added.
+It's so fresh, versatile, and FULL of flavor.
+Use parsley pesto as a sauce for veggies and pasta, a spread for sandwiches and burgers, and as a salad dressing.
 It's an easy way to use up flat leaf or curly parsley!
-Vegan and gluten-free with nut- and oil-free options.
+Vegan and gluten-free with nut-free and oil-free options.

 If you haven't yet branched out from traditional basil pesto with fresh basil and pine nuts, I'm here to convince you how much you NEED this parsley pesto in your life!
-Last year I fell in love with parsley-dill pesto.
-Then a few months ago we started hitting the zhoug sauce hard in our house (it's basically "spicy cilantro pesto" and is heaven on a spoon).

 - This parsley pesto is salty, garlicky, tangy, and rich.
-And I know this might sound odd, but hear me out.... it actually reminds me of cheese.
+And I know this might sound odd, but it actually reminds me of cheese.
 Yes, really!
 It delivers a similar punch of fat/salt/acid and is deeply satisfying in a cheesy sort of way.
 So if you're newly vegan and missing that finishing garnish of cheese on your plate, this pesto just might help!

 - Parsley packs serious nutrition, and blending it up into pesto is an easy and delicious way to consume it.